Professional Reviews

 The iOS app is easy to install, the interface is pretty intuitive, and the app doesn’t have a lot of features, so beginners won’t feel overwhelmed.
 That said, it’s missing a quick-connect feature, and there’s no indication if there’s a kill switch.
 I honestly think there are much better iOS apps out there — for example, Private Internet Access is more user-friendly and also displays the kill switch inside its app.

-I also wasn’t impressed with the Windows app — it’s very bare-bones, there’s no quick-connect feature, and there’s no search field for servers (so you need to scroll through a long list of locations to find the server you want).
-Other top providers have significantly better Windows apps.
+I also wasn’t impressed with the Windows app — it’s very bare-bones, and there’s no search field for servers (so you need to scroll through a long list of locations to find the server you want).
+It does have a quick connect feature, but it connects you to a random country rather than one that’s best for your location like most other VPNs.
+Still, I like that you can easily assign servers as Favorites by clicking on the star icon (they’ll be listed together for quick access in the Favorites tab).
+Overall, though, other top providers have significantly better Windows apps.

 VPNTunnel Customer Support